Neloy-Barman/Scientific-Paper-Keywords-Categorization/README.md

 </table>

 <h3><code style="color:blue">Dataloader Creation</code></h3>
 <strong>I encoded the unique keywords.
-Then I proceed to the rowwise indexing for the available keywords of that row.
+Then I proceed to the row-wise indexing for the available keywords of that row.
 For different models, the pre-processing part may differ.
 So, I imported the pre-defined configurations for each model.
 I splitted the dataset as 90% training and 10% validation set.
 Finally I created different dataloaders with a batch size of 16.
 You can check the data loader creation part in the "dataloader_creation" notebook.</strong>

 <h3><code style="color:blue">Model Experimentations</code></h3>
 <strong>To classify an abstract into multi-labels, I choose BERT and it's 2 variants.
 Those are: - </strong>